 Preventive measures are also key to reducing your risk.

 These habits can significantly reduce skin damage and skin cancer risk.
-It’s also vital to seek shade during peak sunlight hours, generally between 10 a.m. and 4 p.m., when UV radiation is at its strongest.
+It’s also vital to seek shade or cover up during peak sunlight hours, generally between 10 a.m. and 4 p.m., when UV radiation is at its strongest.

 For more information on the solar maximum, you can refer to sources like Space.com and The Weather for more about the solar cycle's impacts and the level of solar radiation that actually affects us here on Earth.